 How the AI Chatbot for Customer Service Became the AI Agent (And How It Actually Works)

 Chatbots have become a staple in customer service for brands across the world.
-This is why eight out of ten businesses have some kind of chatbot on their website to help customers in their journey.
+This is why eight out of ten businesses have some kind of chatbot in customer service on their website.

 Perhaps this is why the chatbot market was thought to be worth nearly $5 billion in 2022, a figure estimated to triple before the end of this decade.